 Effects can now be seen on some shelves.
 Jason Haas expects retailers to order fewer versions of Magic in the future.
 With the increased supply, Hasbro has destroyed prices on the secondary market, wholesalers and local shops, but collectors themselves have also lost money.
 The trading cards are simply worth less.
 Haas explains the possible spiral: ticket prices fall, toy stores lose money, collectors liquidate their collections, and retailers ultimately cut back on orders.

-With a graphic, Bank of America visualizes what the analyst explains in theory.
-Hasbro released 39 Magic sets in 2022, up from 15 the year before the pandemic.
+With a graphic, Bank of America makes visible what the analyst explains in theory.
+Had 39 Magic sets Hasbro released in 2022, up from 15 the year before the pandemic.

-An extreme example, according to Jason Haas, is the Magic: The Gathering 30th Anniversary set.
+An extreme example, according to Jason Haas, is the Magic: The Gathering 30th anniversary set.
 Hasbro charges just under 60 euros for 1.000 cards.
-From November 28, the slim package will be available at a hefty price, in North America they want to have delivered by the end of the year.
-The anniversary set is intended to depict the 30-year history of the trading card game - in a special collector's format.
-Among other things, a reprint of the Black Lotus should be included, at least in parts of the price.
-Much worse for fans: The anniversary set will contain cards from the reserved list that shouldn't actually be reprinted - at least that's what Hasbro promised.
-In addition to the high price of the card set, the "real" collector's cards could lose in value.
+The slim package will be available for purchase at a high price from November 28th and will be delivered in North America by the end of the year.
+The anniversary set is intended to reflect the 30-year history of the trading card game - in a special collecting format.
+Among other things, a reprint of the Black Lotus should be included, at least part of the price is justified.
+Much worse for fans: The anniversary set will contain cards from the Reserved List that were actually no longer supposed to be reprinted - at least they were Hasbro promised.
+In addition to the high price of the card set, the “real” collector cards could now lose value.
 Collectors are therefore sometimes dissolving their collections in a panic.
-The reason is simple: it's hard to predict whether certain cards will remain as valuable as they have been.
+The reason is simple: it is difficult to predict whether certain cards will remain as valuable as before.

 And Jason Haas sees another risk.
 Due to the overproduction, Hasbro could scare away long-time fans who are committed to the scene.